 Pisac may be a small town in the Sacred Valley of Peru, but there is nothing small about this destination.
 Pisac, Peru is home to some of the most impressive Incan ruins you’ll find anywhere, plus a fantastic market, great people, incredible scenery, and much more – visiting was one of our favorite things to do in Peru.

-Don’t be fooled by the size of the town or distracted by the many other attractions nearby – Pisac is not to be missed, and a must on any Peru itinerary that includes a visit to the area.
+Don’t be fooled by the size of the town or distracted by the many other attractions nearby – Pisac is not to be missed and is a must on any Peru itinerary that includes a visit to the area.

-In this ultimate travel guide to Pisac, we’re covering all of the most important details you’ll need to plan your visit, including how to get to Pisac, what to expect from the Pisac elevation, and of course, how to visit the Pisac ruins.
+In this ultimate travel guide to Pisac, we’re covering all of the most important details you’ll need to plan your visit to Pisac.
+We’re sharing including how to get to Pisac, what to expect from the Pisac elevation, and of course, how to visit the Pisac ruins.

 Located just an hour north of Cusco, Pisac is also a popular day trip from Cusco.
 Visitors can easily (and affordably!) get here on their own via bus or taxi, or many choose a guided excursion that incorporates a visit to other Sacred Valley sites in one day.

 Out of all the Cusco day trips to consider, Pisac is likely the easiest one!
 Just an hour outside the city, you can easily spend a leisurely day in Pisac while taking in some of the most impressive Incan ruins in the area, and return to Cusco with time to spare.